pdincau/gcm-erlang/README.md

 [![Build Status](https://api.travis-ci.org/pdincau/gcm-erlang.png)](https://travis-ci.org/pdincau/gcm-erlang)

-This software provides an Erlang client for [`GOOGLE CLOUD MESSAGING`](http://developer.android.com/google/gcm/index.html "Google Cloud Messaging for Android").
+This software provides an Erlang client for [`Google Cloud Messaging`](http://developer.android.com/google/gcm/index.html "Google Cloud Messaging for Android").

 ### What can you already do with gcm-erlang: